Module: Shoulda::Matchers::ActiveModel

 with an empty `password` instead.

-This happens because has_secure_password
+This happens because has_secure_password itself overrides your model

-so that it is impossible to set password
+so that it is impossible to set password to nil.
+This means that it is

-impossible to test that setting password
+impossible to test that setting password to nil places your model in

 an invalid state (which in turn means that the validation itself is